mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 the current value of `y` to `x`, the current value of `z` to `y`, and zero to `z`.

-It is an error to attempt to assign to a variable that has not been defined.
+It is an error to attempt to assign to a variable that has not been declared.

 There is an exception to the rule that existing variables cannot be re-declared.
 As long as at least one variable on the left of `:=` has not yet been declared,